ordina-jworks/ordina-jworks.github.io/_posts/2020-08-15-Securing-Applications-Azure-AD.md

 Since OAuth and OIDC are standards, we should be able to use any (certified) library which supports these.
 I say "should", as the specifications left a lot of room for tinkering and additions.
-We'll see what I mean by this during the implementation.
+This will become clear during the implementation.

 My favourite go-to library is [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc){:target="_blank" rel="noopener noreferrer"} by Manfred Steyer.
 This is also the one we'll use in this example.